yamori813/mruby-remocon/README.md

 length is 3 * 4  = 12 bit : type is SONY : data is 0x090

+Data bit is revers from naitive data.
+Because of populer this format.

 ## install by mrbgems
 - add conf.gem line to `build_config.rb`